LinSharp/yam/README.md

 Extended types are types, that need references to a custom function for decoding.

-- Object - An object is represented as a dictionary under base key that starts with an exclamation mark - "!".
+- Object - An object is represented similary to dictionary.
+Base key that starts with an exclamation mark - "!".
 Inner dictionary key names will be considered as member variable names of the object.
 Unlike a dictionary base key does not end with a column - ":".